pyk/cmake-tutorial/README.md

     [ 75%] Building CXX object CMakeFiles/cmake-tutorial.dir/src/main.cc.o
     [100%] Linking CXX executable cmake-tutorial
     [100%] Built target cmake-tutorial

+Or we can use the CMake directly via:

+    cmake --build . --target cmake-tutorial

 ## Using CMake with 3rd-party library